andrewKOwong/mixedconclusions/content/blog/boardgames_part_two/index.md

             + (dummy_rating * num_dummies))
         /(game_df[ratings_n_key] + num_dummies))
 ```
-We can then evaluate how far the generated Bayesian ratings are from the actual Bayesian ratings from BGG by calculating the [RMSD](https://en.wikipedia.org/wiki/Root-mean-square_deviation):
+We can then evaluate how far the generated Bayesian ratings are from the actual Bayesian ratings from BGG by calculating the [root-mean-square deviation (RMSD)](https://en.wikipedia.org/wiki/Root-mean-square_deviation):

 ```python
 def compute_rmsd(